OpiyoLorraine/Art_gallery_database/README.md

-# ArtGallery Inventory Management System
+# Art Gallery Database

 ## Project Description
-The ArtGallery Inventory Management System is designed to manage the artworks, artists, and exhibitions of an art gallery.
-It allows users to add new artists, artworks, and exhibitions, as well as associate artworks with exhibitions.
+Art Gallery Database is a CLI application designed to manage an art gallery's inventory, including artists, artworks, and exhibitions.
+The system allows for managing artist profiles, artwork details, and exhibition schedules.
+The application interacts with an SQLite database using Object-Oriented Programming (OOP) and ORM principles.
+It features three primary tables with one-to-many relationships and a composite key for exhibition schedules.

 ## Installation Instructions
 1. Clone the repository: